aripod/vhdl/Vivado_prjts/how_to_version_control.md

          regenerate_bd_layout
         ````
+    4. Replace the name of the project given in Vivado with `project_name` to have a more general script.
 5. Copy the files created and edited in SKD (under the src folder) to Repository_name/src/sdk_src.
 6. Commit the following files and/or folders:
     1. build.tcl